-Professor of Political Science Darel Paul didn’t make any adjustments to his courses immediately after ChatGPT launched in 2022.
+Following ChatGPT’s launch in 2022, Professor of Political Science Darel Paul didn’t immediately make any adjustments to his courses.
 After receiving two final papers he heavily suspected were written by the software, however, he altered several of his assignments for the fall 2023 semester.
 When he used to teach “Introduction to International Relations,” for instance, Paul would assign a midterm paper, which he described as “a test to see how well they know the major theories and how well they can apply them.”

 “I thought, ‘This is exactly what AI is made for,’” he said.
 “You wouldn’t have to spend any time writing that paper if you just plugged the prompt into ChatGPT.”
 So for the assignment, Paul had his students do just that: Prompt the software to generate a paper.
 The twist?
 Students submitted a critique of the AI output as their midterm.

 “I had no problem with people using resources,” Ozier said.
 “But if the resources are going to allow you to not do any thinking, then it ceases being a meaningful question to ask.”
-He now offers exams in pairs: one in person with a pen, paper, and calculator, and another at home, with laptops open where students can access whatever resources they desire — AI included.
+He now offers exams in pairs: one in person with a pen, paper, and calculator; and another where students can access whatever resources they desire — AI included.

 “I’ve been trying to give the message to students that if you take shortcuts at this stage in your education, then once you get to harder things, you won’t have that muscle,” she said, noting that she believes many students enter her course with good intentions but may turn to AI shortcuts in moments of high stress.
 And, like Ozier, she’s reverted back to pen and paper tests — even though she has never been a fan of “high-stakes exams” — because she sees them as the only way to assess whether students have internalized the knowledge necessary to proceed to more advanced classes in the department.

-But not all professors are trying to restrict the usage of AI in their courses: Over half the respondents to the Record’s survey said that they permit students to use the technology, though the vast majority of them have instituted specific restrictions on how students can do so.
-The survey found that some professors allow their students to use AI to explain course content, summarize readings, create study guides from materials distributed in class, and assist with the writing process — though no one usage of the technology received unanimous approval.
+But not all professors are trying to restrict the usage of AI in their courses: Over half the respondents to the Record’s survey said that they permit students to use the technology in some capacity, and a few even indicated they allow students to use it without restrictions.
+The survey found that some professors let their students to use AI to explain course content, summarize readings, create study guides from materials distributed in class, and assist with the writing process — though no one usage of the technology received unanimous approval.

 “The calculator didn’t make math go away,” Ozier said.
 “That’s my strongest argument and my most useful guidepost in thinking about what AI will do.”